hazelcast/hazelcast-jet-reference-manual/docs/020_Introduction.md

 Jet can also use any remote Hazelcast IMDG instance via Hazelcast IMDG connector.

-## Fault Tolerance
+## High Availability and Fault Tolerance

+Jet provides highly available and fault tolerant distributed computation.
+If one of the cluster members fails and leaves the cluster during job execution, the job restarted on the remaining members automatically and transparently.
+Jet achieves this by maintaining in-memory copies of the job metadata inside the cluster.
+The user does not need to designate any node as the master.

-A job that processes an infinite stream never completes and cannot be restarted from the beginning if it fails.
-For such a job, fault tolerance is essential: the engine must be able to detect a failure, recover from it, and resume processing without data loss.
+In case of a failure, a batch job can typically just be restarted from beginning as the data can easily be replayed.
+For streaming jobs that run continuously, this might not be possible so the engine must be able to detect a failure, recover from it, and resume processing without data loss.

-Hazelcast Jet achieves fault tolerance by making a snapshot of the internal processing state at regular intervals.
+Jet achieves fault tolerance in streaming jobs by making a snapshot of the internal processing state at regular intervals.
 If a member of the cluster fails while a job is running, Hazelcast Jet will detect this and restart the job on the new cluster topology.
 It will restore its internal state from the snapshot and tell the source to start sending data from the last "committed" position (where the snapshot was taken).

 ## Elasticity